-- 8. I further recommend that the Chief Commissioner of Police review and if necessary update its training to: - 8.1. all members to highlight the requirement that police members, as a Public Authority under the Charter, are required to act in accordance with the Charter when making decisions in the course of their duties.
+- 8. I further recommend that the Chief Commissioner of Police review and if necessary update its training to: - 8.1. all members to highlight the requirement that police members, as a Public when making decisions in the course of their duties.
 The training should provide members with knowledge and skills enabling members to us the Charter in the real-life decisions they make in the performance of their duties.
-Its aim should be to embed the Charter in police practice not merely raise members' awareness that the Charter is 'relevant' to Victoria Police as a public authority; and - 8.2. all police prosecutors to highlight their obligations as officers of the court including their duty to inform the court of all relevant matters within their knowledge, including those favourable to an accused. - I recommend that the Victoria Police partners with appropriate Aboriginal Community Controlled Organisations to develop and implement a strategy for ongoing cultural awareness training, monitoring and performance review for all members. - 10.
-I further recommend that the Chief Commissioner of Police urgently correct any misunderstanding suggestive of an 'informal policy' that: - 10.1. requires or encourages members to oppose all bail applications involving the exceptional circumstances test ; or - 10.2. discourages police BDMs from the proper consideration of their discretion pursuant to section 13(4) of the Bail Act when it is available.
+Its aim should be to embed the Charter in police practice not merely raise members' awareness that the Charter is 'relevant' to Victoria Police as a public authority; and - 8.2. all police prosecutors to highlight their obligations as officers of the court including their duty to inform the court of all relevant matters within their knowledge, including those favourable to an accused. - 9.
+I recommend that the Victoria Police partners with appropriate Aboriginal Community Controlled Organisations to develop and implement a strategy for ongoing cultural awareness training, monitoring and performance review for all members. - 10.
+I further recommend that the Chief Commissioner of Police urgently correct any misunderstanding suggestive of an 'informal policy' that: - 10.1. requires or encourages members to oppose all bail applications involving the exceptional circumstances test; or - 10.2. discourages police BDMs from the proper consideration of their discretion pursuant to section 13(4) of the Bail Act when it is available.